DataLab-Platform/DataLab-Application/README.md

 Placeholder for the future 'datalab-app' package, which will include the graphical interface and plugins of the DataLab application.

 This package name is reserved for future use.

+This repository however is only temporary and will be removed once the package is created via the main DataLab repository.